AMD Ryzen 5 3500X

 In terms of cache, the Ryzen 5 3500X has 384 KiB of level 1 cache, 3 MiB of level 2 cache and 32 MiB of level 3 cache.
 This is a fast memory located close to the processor, which stores copies of frequently used data from main memory.

 Power and thermals for the AMD Ryzen 5 3500X CPU are a TDP (Thermal Design Power) of 65 watts.
 This measures the amount of heat the processor produces when running at full load.
-This isn't a measure of power consumption, but it's good estimate.
+This isn't a measure of power consumption, but it's a good estimate.

 To figure out your PCs processor specs and performance, download our free CPU Benchmark utility.